qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is there no way to search for an email
 - how can i remove email addresses from appearing in my search from the search bar
 - how does one search up
-- is there a search some are that ism not seeing if not would be nice to have a search to find tbsp
+- is there a search some are that is not seeing if not would be nice to have a search to find emails
-- need a search tbsp
+- need a search facility
 - how can i search for a message
-- search option not tbsp
+- search option not edit
 - how do i search for emails in the edison app
 - how do i search for a message
-- ism trying to search for emails but i cant search all emails i can only search the folder ism in how do i fix that i don't always know where something may be so to search each folder individually will just take too long thanks
-- not getting all messages in search using spark on is i get the email in search on edison mail for mac beta i get the email in search but on edison mail is it does not show up in search i find this to happen a lot the search on is is not good at tbsp in us post
-- search does not seem to be working i searched for a keyword and nothing came up i had to use the apple mail app to find the email eventually i found the email in edison mail but i had to go to the folder the email was in and then the search worked is there a way to search all folders search is not useful if i have to go to the apple mail app to find email
+- ism trying to search for emails but i cant search all emails i can only search the folder ism in how do i fix that i don't always know where something may be so to search each folder individually will just take too long thanks    - search does not seem to be working i searched for a keyword and nothing came up i had to use the apple mail app to find the email eventually i found the email in edison mail but i had to go to the folder the email was in and then the search worked is there a way to search all folders search is not useful if i have to go to the apple mail app to find email
-- tbsp so much to like about this app but missing some fairly simple features for tbsp saved searches see gmail search bar in android it remembers last searches which speeds searching tbsp also if you search then select an email then print possible same behaviour after other actions on emails after printing and returning to search results search is blank meaning have to go back and search tbsp issue compounded by fact there is no saved or remembered searches by when selecting the search tbsp only started using just now but bit of feedback from what have noticed to help you plan future tbsp tbsp tbsp
 - how do i search my emails submitted
 - how can i search for emails submitted
 - when searching it only searches the last month how to search all of the gmail inbox